Yahya Petra of Kelantan: Accession

 Sultan Yahya Petra (as he became) succeeded his father a day after the latter's death on 9 July 1960.
 He was crowned on 17 July 1961 at Istana Balai Besar in Kota Bharu.

 Election as Deputy Yang di-Pertuan Agong

-Sultan Yahya Petra served as Deputy Yang di-Pertuan Agong, the federal deputy king between 21 September 1970 until 20 September 1975.
+Sultan Yahya Petra served as the Deputy Yang di-Pertuan Agong, the federal deputy king, between 21 September 1970 and 20 September 1975.

 Election as Yang di-Pertuan Agong

-During the election of the sixth Yang di-Pertuan Agong (the federal king), the most senior ruler Sultan Ismail of Johor declined to be considered.
+During the election of the sixth Yang di-Pertuan Agong (King of Malaysia), the most senior ruler Sultan Ismail of Johor declined to be considered.
 Sultan Yahya Petra also declined nomination at first due to having suffered a serious stroke, but changed his mind and was duly elected.
 His term began from 21 September 1975.

 Kingship

-Malaysia's second prime minister Tun Abdul Razak died on 14 January 1976 less than four months into Sultan Yahya Petra's reign as Yang di-Pertuan Agong.
+Malaysia's second prime minister Abdul Razak Hussein died on 14 January 1976 less than four months into Sultan Yahya Petra's reign as Yang di-Pertuan Agong.

 In 1977 a state of emergency was declared in his own state following a political crisis and violence.